mq-cah/ANZPHN/_pages/network.md

 : **Contact** <matilda.keynes@gmail.com>

 **Dr Paul Kiem**<br />
 : Paul Kiem is an independent researcher, former secondary history teacher and President of the [History Teachers' Association of Australia](http://www.historyteacher.org.au/).
-They are also a Casual Education lecturer in History Method and an Industry Fellow at the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS.
+He is also a Casual Education lecturer in History Method and an Industry Fellow at the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS.
 : **Contact** <pmkiem@ozemail.com.au>

 **Dr Rebecca Le Get, Independent Researcher** <br />